ydcnanhe/ydcnanhe.github.io/_pages/about.md

 ---
 ## Bio

-I am now a postdoctoral researcher at The Hong Kong University of Science and Technology (HKUST).
+I am a postdoctoral researcher at The Hong Kong University of Science and Technology (HKUST) since 2022.
 I graduated from The Unversity of Sicence and Technology of China (USTC) in 2017 with a bachelor degree in Applied Physics, and received my Ph.D. in Indutrial Engeneering and Decision Analytics from HKUST in 2022.

+## Research interests

+Audio signal processing, including but not limited to separation (also known as the cocktail party problem), denoising, localization, recognition;

+Statistical signal processing, especially involving sparsity pursuing, compressive sensing, and sparse representation.

+## Contact

+Email: yhebh@connect.ust.hk